 Is surrogate partner therapy legal and ethical?

-No state has any laws which prohibit surrogate partner therapy.
+There are no states in America that has any laws which prohibit surrogate partner therapy.
 In California, at least two cases involving a therapist referring to a surrogate partner were reviewed by the CA State Licensing Review Boards and in each case the board determined that no unethical behavior was present.
 According to an article in the San Jose Mercury News, Kamala Harris of the Alameda County DA’s Office (and later, California Attorney General) stated unequivocally, ”If it’s between consensual adults and referred by licensed therapists and doesn’t involve minors, then it’s not illegal.”
 Additionally, in August 2010, the California Association of Marriage and Family Therapists (CAMFT) affirmed that if the surrogate partner is properly trained and educated, surrogate partner therapy is not unethical.

 How many IPSA Certified Surrogate Partner Therapist are currently working?